Owd Betts

-The Owd Betts Inn (also known as Owd Betts) is a pub, restaurant, and historic building near Norden, a village in the Metropolitan Borough of Rochdale, Greater Manchester, England.
-Built in 1796, it is a designated Grade II listed building.

-It is located on Edenfield Road (A640), on the outskirts of Rochdale.
+Owd Betts is a Grade II listed public house near Norden, a village in the Metropolitan Borough of Rochdale, Greater Manchester, England.
+Built in 1796, it is located on Edenfield Road (A640), on the outskirts of Rochdale.
 The building stands adjacent to Ashworth Moor Reservoir to the south and Scout Moor Wind Farm to the north.

 History

 The building has operated as a public house since 1796, when it was known as the "Hare and Hounds" and run by landlords Richard and Mary Ashworth.